-- Follow the PROWAG. - \\Follow the ADAAG but supplement with PROWAG only where ADAAG is silent. - \\Follow the ADAAG but must have reasonable and consistent polies for accessibility for persons with disabilities where ADAAG is silent.
+- Follow the PROWAG. - Follow the ADAAG but supplement with PROWAG only where ADAAG is silent. - Follow the ADAAG but must have reasonable and consistent polies for accessibility for persons with disabilities where ADAAG is silent.

-\\Note: Effective with the May 2014 KDOT bid letting, special provision 07-08035-R03 requires the use of PROWAG criteria for ramp construction.
+Note: Specification section 824 requires the use of PROWAG criteria for ramp construction.